Skip to main content Skip to footer

 What is an action plan?

 An action plan is a detailed blueprint that outlines the steps you, your team, or your organization will take to achieve a specific goal.
-It includes specific tasks or actions with due dates and assignees, a timeline, and the resources required to accomplish your goal.
+By sequencing each step of your plan, you’ll complete everything in order and won’t miss any vital tasks.
+Action plans include detailed information, such as:

 • A description of each action or task to complete

-• The person responsible for each action
+• The person or assignee responsible for each action

 • Due dates for each task